Monukushwaha/Turing_backend_challange_using_with_bookshelf_node_and_mysql/readme.md

 Prerequisites
-In order to install and run this project locally, you would need to have the following installed on you local machine.
+In order to install and run this project locally, you would need to have the following installed on your local machine.

 ## Node JS
 ## Express